horuskol/horuskol.net/source/_posts/20200305-live-code-highlighting.blade.md

 </form>
 ```

 If you haven't come across the `output` element before, here's a good [blog post][blog post on output element].
-Here's the definition from the [HTML specification][HTML specification for output element].
+Here's the definition from the [HTML specification][HTML specification for output element]:

 > The output element represents the result of a calculation performed by the application, or the result of a user action.

 Unfortunately, the element still isn't quite universally supported, but a workaround is to include the ARIA attribute `role="status"` to inform any browsers that it is a "live" region.
 The `aria-controls` attributes on the language selector and code input elements inform browsers that changes to these elements will result in a change in the output element.

-Turning off the autocapitalize and spellcheck will prevent browsers marking almost everything you type as a spelling error (browsers don't understand code in textareas).
+Turning off the autocapitalize and spellcheck will prevent browsers marking almost everything we type in the textarea as a spelling error (browsers don't understand code in textareas).

 ## The styles